saqazhar/cloudformation-lambda-Function-through-ApiGateway-and-stores-data-in-to-DynamoDB/README.md

 ~~~

 **Description:**
-This stack create dynamoDB table with name 'customers' and create IAM role with LambdaFullAccess and apigatewayFullAccess.
+This stack create dynamoDB table with name 'customers' and create IAM role with LambdaFullAccess and apiGatewayFullAccess.